Certifieddonnie/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete will delte the file betty in my_first_directory 9-firstdirdeletion will delete the dir name my_first_directory 10-back will take you back to the parent directory
+8-firstdelete will delte the file betty in my_first_directory 9-firstdirdeletion will delete the dir name my_first_directory 10-back will take you back to the parent directory 11-back will list the files in current directory, previous directory, and /boot